2026-09-03 –, Conference Management Room3

 Many geospatial systems today assume stable connectivity and cloud-based processing.
-However, in environments such as tropical regions, these assumptions often do not hold due to limitations in infrastructure, power, and operational conditions.
-This presentation introduces an offline-first geospatial architecture designed to operate reliably under such constraints using open-source technologies.
+However, in large-scale agricultural operations in tropical regions, these assumptions often fail due to limited infrastructure, unstable power, and restricted network access.
+This presentation introduces an offline-first geospatial architecture developed to keep aerial surveying, processing, and analysis operational under such constraints.

-Rather than opposing cloud-native approaches, this work highlights a complementary paradigm: geospatial system design that remains functional when connectivity assumptions fail.
-The presentation provides a practical and transferable framework for building such systems using FOSS4G technologies.
+Rather than opposing cloud-native approaches, this work presents a complementary model: geospatial systems that remain functional when connectivity assumptions fail.
+The result is a practical framework for transforming open-source geospatial technologies into reliable operational systems for large-scale field deployments.

 Basic familiarity with photogrammetry (SfM/MVS) and point cloud processing will be helpful.